Visitor Q: Plot

-The next day, the father is on his way to work when he sees his son being beaten and robbed by some of his schoolmates.
+The next day, Kiyoshi is on his way to work when he sees his son being beaten and robbed by some of his schoolmates.
 He films it from a distance and appears very pleased with the footage.

-The mother, Keiko, is getting ready for work.
-The viewer discovers her body is covered in marks from where the son has hurt her.
+Keiko is getting ready for work.
+The viewer discovers her body is covered in marks from where her son injured her.
 She also has a limp.

-The father meets with a female co-worker (Asako Murata), who believes he is going too far in his work.
-The mother, working as a prostitute, is whipping a customer with a belt (at his request).
-She then goes to a park to buy some drugs.

-When she gets home, she discovers the pieces from her jigsaw puzzle have been arranged so as to form a trail through the house, ending at a photograph of her daughter.
-The visitor is at home, and he introduces her to lactation sex (squeezing her nipples to make her lactate, a recurring theme in this film).
-The son sees this while hiding behind the door.
+Kiyoshi meets with a female co-worker (Asako Murata), who believes he is going too far in his work.
+Keiko, working as a prostitute, is whipping a customer with a belt (at his request).
+She then goes to a park to buy more heroin.
+When Keiko returns home, she discovers the pieces from her jigsaw puzzle have been arranged so as to form a trail through the house, ending at a photograph of her daughter.
+The Visitor is at home, and he teaches her how to carry out lactation for the purpose of emotional and sexual pleasure.

-At dinner, the mother is much happier than usual and has prepared a nice meal.
-The son, however, is sullen and throws a bowl of hot soup at her face.
-The wife, instead of being downtrodden as usual, comes back with a carving knife and throws it at the head of her son, who dodges just in time.
-Everyone is very pleased, except the son, who is scared by his mother's sudden resolve.
-The father becomes exhilarated when his son's schoolmates start attacking his house with fireworks again, which he videotapes.
-The mother and the visitor continue to eat peacefully while the son cowers in terror as shards of glass and fragments of wood dislodged by the fireworks are strewn across the hallway.
+At dinner, Keiko is much happier than usual thanks to her interaction with the Visitor and has prepared a lavish meal for everyone.
+Takuya, however, is sullen and throws a bowl of hot soup at her face.
+Keiko refuses to be disrespected in this way, briefly leaving then returning with a carving knife.
+She throws it at her son, who is terrified by her new resolve, while everyone else is very pleased by this turn of events.
+Kiyoshi is exhilarated when the son's schoolmates start attacking his house with fireworks again, which he videotapes.
+Keiko and the Visitor continue to eat peacefully while Takuya cowers in terror as shards of glass and fragments of wood dislodged by the fireworks are strewn across the hallway.

-Next day, the son is bullied again.
-The father is taping his son from his car with the visitor and his female co-worker.
-The co-worker gets fed up with the father and tries to leave.
-The father follows her on foot and sexually assaults her while the visitor, emotionally neutral, tapes the scene.
-The father unintentionally chokes his victim to death.
+The following day, Takuya is bullied again.
+Kiyoshi tapes the incident from his car with the Visitor and his co-worker.
+The co-worker gets fed up with Kiyoshi and tries to leave.
+He follows her on foot and sexually assaults her while the Visitor, apathetically tapes the scene, neither involving himself in the attack, nor preventing it from taking place.
+Kiyoshi unintentionally chokes his victim to death.
 He takes her body back home and puts her in the greenhouse.
-The visitor is still taping, at the father's instruction.
-The father sends the visitor to get garbage bags from the mother.
-But when the visitor asks her for them, she takes her clothes off and reveals she is dressed in a garbage bag.
-She then makes herself lactate and produces a rain of human milk that covers the floor while the visitor watches from underneath an umbrella.
+The Visitor is still filming, at Kiyoshi's instruction.
+He sends the Visitor to get garbage bags from Keiko, but when the Visitor asks her for them, she takes her clothes off and reveals that she is dressed in a garbage bag.
+She then makes herself lactate and produces great quantities of milk that covers the floor while the Visitor watches, holding an umbrella to shelter himself.